LASG shuts 16 illegal, substandard pharmacies, patent medicine stores

 Abayomi warned that the activities of the State Task Force on Fake Drugs would not only be sustained but intensified until operators in the sector adhere strictly to the provisions of the law on the running of pharmacies and patent medicine shops.

-He stressed that the State Government remains committed to putting a halt to the ugly trend of having unqualified personnel deal with drugs and will continue to insist that the environment for the dispensation of medical care should be suitable for the promotion and maintenance of good health.
+He stressed that the State Government remains committed to put a halt to the ugly trend of having unqualified personnel deal with drug and will continue to insist that the environment for the dispensation of medical care should be suitable for the promotion and maintenance of good health.

 Speaking, Director, Pharmaceutical Services in the Ministry, Dr. Mosunmola Beacley said that the State Government will not relent in its efforts to stop the inherent dangers associated with the operations from unlicensed pharmaceutical outlets and drug shops.